dgski/cryptocurrency/manager/readme.md

 # The Manager Module

-The Manager module accepts new transactions from the Transactioner module, constructs a new block and coordinates mining efforts with the Mining module.
+Assembles the next block by requesting waiting transactions from the Transactioner module, and coordinating mining efforts of the Miner modules.
+Once proof of work is received from a Miner, it sends out the Block to the Networker module; to be propagated to other nodes.
+Also validates blocks from other nodes, absorbing them if they belong to a longer chain.

 ## Incoming Messages
 - MSG_A_MANAGER_TRANSACTIONER_TRANSREQ -  Contains New Transactions